DataDog/hiring-engineers/answers.md

 # APM

+I'm using the example flask python app here.
 First step is to get the Flask Demo App up and running

 ```bash
 mkdir ~/bin